 First, we described the criticality of feedback loops.
 We talked about making sure they are kept short so you can learn faster and the need to minimize the noise in the system.

 Next, we covered prioritization and customer interaction, covering the topics of limiting work-in-progress and ensuring focus through alignment.
-Together these highlights the importance of focus and how we tend to take on more than we can do.
+Together these highlight the importance of focus and how we tend to take on more than we can do.

 We then discussed some of the challenges that occur when leaders focus on process and technology before people.
 Here we highlighted the importance of focusing on servant leadership and leading by example, accessing your hiring processes so employees have a great experience from day 1.

-Lastly, we covered learning from failure and how business agility needs this to build resilient systems
+Lastly, we covered learning from failure and how business agility needs this to build resilient systems.

 Conclusion